microscaling/force12-lb-example/README.md

 docker-machine env force12
 eval "$(docker-machine env force12)"
 ```
+(You can skip this if you're running directly on a Linux machine / VM).

 ## Bring up infrastructure

 The docker-compose.yml file runs containers for nginx, consul and registrator.

-The -advertise address for consul needs to be the same as the IP address for the machine (you can use ifconfig and look for the eth0 address, for example).
+The -advertise address for consul needs to be the same as the IP address for the machine.
+Here's how to find it:

+* Use `ifconfig` and look for the eth0 address if you're running directly on a Linux host
+* Use `docker-machine ip force12` if you're using Docker Machine to run a VM.

-Edit that in the docker-compose.yml file before you run it.
+Edit that address in the docker-compose.yml file before you run it.

 ```
 docker-compose up -d